DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

-Notice that the above equation requires us to use both the chain rule and the total derivative rule once again.
+Notice that the above equation requires us to use both the chain rule and the total derivative rule.
 Additionally, we introduce $$sin$$ function as an example of an activation function.

 $$
 \begin{align*}